Azure-Samples/media-services-v3-dotnet-core-functions-integration/LiveDRMOperationsV3/README.md

     "IrdetoPlayReadyLAURL": "value",
     "IrdetoWidevineLAURL": "value",
     "IrdetoFairPlayLAURL": "value",
-    "CosmosDBAccountEndpoint": "value", /* optional but needed for Cosmos support */ "CosmosDBAccountKey": "value", // optional but needed for Cosmos support "CosmosDB": "liveDRMStreaming", // optional but needed for Cosmos support "CosmosCollectionSettings": "liveEventSettings", // optional but needed for Settings
+    "LiveIngestAccessToken" : "value", // optional but needed if you want always the same live ingest URL "CosmosDBAccountEndpoint": "value", // optional but needed for Cosmos support */ "CosmosDBAccountKey": "value", // optional but needed for Cosmos support "CosmosDB": "liveDRMStreaming", // optional but needed for Cosmos support "CosmosCollectionSettings": "liveEventSettings", // optional but needed for Settings